 Lake of Fire: The Lake of Fire is a future hell-like place of damnation.
 The wicked will be destroyed in the Lake of Fire, not eternally tormented.

 Christians generally believe in life after death.
-Yet on almost every detail of this subject there is confusion and disagreement among believers.
-There are so many different explanations of what the bible says about heaven and hell, that we can't keep track of them all.
-If we're all reading and trusting in the same inspired Word, then there should be much more harmony among Christians.
+Yet there are so many different explanations of what the bible says about heaven and hell, that we can't keep track of them all.
+If we're all reading the same bible, then why are there so many interpretations?

 The most popular view is that when a person dies they are judged, and go to heaven or hell forever.
-This view is often presented as being the correct and biblical Christian view.
-Yet few realize the amount of contradiction and difficulty this view has within scripture.
-There are many key details of God's plan that it overlooks.
-Scripture speaks plainly of a future resurrection of the dead, a judgment day, a return of the saints, and a new heavens and earth.
-This "orthodox" view is not only too simplistic, but can be very harmful.
+This view is often presented as being the correct orthodox view.
+Yet this ignores key passages in the bible.
+The bible describes a future resurrection of the dead, a judgment day, a return of the saints, and a new heavens and earth.

 The other main Christian view focuses heavily on the resurrection of the dead.
 According to this view, when a person dies they cease to exist as a person.
 The dead enter a state of sleep until they are resurrected and judged.
 In other words, there is no immediate afterlife, only a final resurrection that leads everyone into eternal life or damnation.
-As with the other view, this view has many scriptures that it struggles to explain.
+As with the other view, there are scriptures that it struggles to explain.

 Like many biblical controversies, each side has a set of verses that they use in support of their belief, and also verses that are used against them.
 Also like many biblical controversies, there are certain key revelations that are being missed on both sides.
 These missing pieces keep both sides from arriving at a view that is coherent with all the scriptures.

-The key point is that the bible describes two different afterlives.
-There is an immediate afterlife for those who have passed on, and there will also be eternal afterlife at the end of the world.
+The bible describes two different afterlives.
+There is an immediate afterlife for those who have passed on, and there will also be an eternal afterlife at the end of the world.
 There is a current temporary heaven and hell, but also an eternal heaven and hell.
 One afterlife is pre-resurrection, and relates to faith, but the other is post-resurrection, and relates to works.
-People's inability to rightly divide between them creates much confusion and division.
+People's inability to rightly-divide between them creates much confusion and division.

 The resurrection of the dead should be understood as the transition between these two different afterlives.
-Rather than literally crawling from graves, people will be resurrected into their places in the eternal afterlife.
+People will be resurrected into their places in the eternal afterlife.
 In the resurrection, every soul will pass through Christ and into the eternity.
 Every soul will receive either eternal life in the Kingdom, or eternal damnation in the Lake of Fire.